-Thinking about camping in Sonoma County this summer?
-If so and if you want to nab the best spot, or any spot, you should reserve your campsite today.
+If you’re thinking of camping this summer and want to nab the best spot, or any spot, you should reserve your campsite today.

 Sonoma County Regional Parks' 200-plus campsites on the Sonoma Coast and in Santa Rosa and the Sonoma Valley can be reserved up to one year in advance.
 That means summer campsites can get booked well in advance.
 So the earlier you reserve, the better your chance of ending up with a campsite that matches your needs.

-" Doran Beach, Stillwater Cove and Gualala fill up every weekend in summer," said Ranger Susan Bechtel, referring to the parks in Bodega Bay and on Sonoma's far north coast.
-"It's a little more open during the week, but in July, we’re often full even in mid-week, so it's definitely a good idea to book early.”
+Coastal parks with campgrounds – Doran Beach, Stillwater Cove and Gualala – fill up every weekend in summer.
+There may be availability during the week, but in July, campgrounds are often full even in mid-week, so it's definitely a good idea to book early.

 The 24/7 reservation system makes selecting a site a simple process.
 You enter the dates you intend to camp, as well as the desired campground, and within seconds, a color-coded campground map appears, allowing you to see which sites are available.